Table of Contents

 This iconic title sequence has taken a life of its own to the point that it was even featured in The Simpsons.
 But it was actually born as a tribute to the father of motion design opening credits, Saul Bass.

 What we like most about this motion graphics example is how the text is integrated into the visuals.
-But we must also point out something that anyone who has watched this Spielberg’s film already knows: this short sequence boils down the entire movie plot.
+But we must also point out something that anyone who has watched Spielberg’s film already knows: this short sequence boils down the entire movie plot.
 That’s the synthesizing power of motion graphics videos!

 Keeping in tune with the company’s overall aesthetic, we built this motion graphics corporate video for our friends at Tentacle around the “line” as a graphic and narrative resource.